google/flatbuffers/docs/source/KotlinUsage.md

 One way to solve this is to call `forceDefaults()` on a `FlatBufferBuilder` to force all fields you set to actually be written.
-This of course increases the size of the buffer somewhat, but this may be acceptable for a mutable buffer.
+This of course increases the size of the buffer somewhat, but this may be acceptable for a mutable buffer.git add